explosion/spaCy/website/docs/usage/processing-pipelines.md

 ## Creating custom pipeline components {#custom-components}

-A component receives a `Doc` object and can modify it – for example, by using the current weights to make a prediction and set some annotation on the document.
+A pipeline component is a function that receives a `Doc` object, modifies it and returns it – – for example, by using the current weights to make a prediction and set some annotation on the document.
 By adding a component to the pipeline, you'll get access to the `Doc` at any point **during processing** – instead of only being able to modify it afterwards.

 > #### Example
 >
 > ```python
+> from spacy.language import Language
+>
+> @Language.component("my_component")
 > def my_component(doc):
 >    # do something to the doc here
 >    return doc